"Do I contradict myself? Very well then I contradict myself. I am large, I contain multitudes."

 Embracing Paradox

-The deepest truths are paradoxical.
-Life is both tragic and beautiful.
-You must be both strong and vulnerable.
-You need both discipline and spontaneity.
-The Mature Magician holds these opposites without resolving them into simple answers.
+The truths that cut deepest are paradoxical.
+Life is tragic and beautiful at the same time.
+A man needs to be strong and vulnerable.
+He needs both discipline and spontaneity.
+The Mature Magician holds these opposites without trying to pick a winner.

 The Manipulator weaponizes paradox to confuse and control.
-The Dummy can't tolerate paradox—he needs binary answers, reducing everything to either/or.
+The Dummy can't tolerate paradox—he needs binary answers.
+He reduces everything to either/or.
 The Mature Magician dwells in paradox.

 Embracing paradox includes: